 When you’re meeting a used car seller, never show your eagerness that you’re ready to purchase the car.
 If you do, they may increase the price as they are aware you have the money and can’t wait to buy it.

 If you’re meeting up with a dealer, just be calm and keep cool.
-Don’t provide him hints that you are ready to purchase the car.
+Don’t provide them with hints that you are ready to purchase the car.
 You can have them discuss the specifications and talk about possible cars you can invest.
 This will show the car sellers that you are only inquiring for a specific model and therefore they won’t increase the price.

 How to Save on Insurance Premiums

 Now that you have negotiated and purchased the used vehicle of your choice, the next step is to find an insurance company where you can save on premiums.
-Note that car insurance is important to keep you protected anywhere as you drive down the streets, and it’s also mandated by government that car owners must have one.
+Note that car insurance is important to keep you protected anywhere as you drive down the streets, and it’s also mandated by government that car owners must have an insurance policy.
 However, you need to choose an insurance company that gives you the best insurance premiums.
 So, if you want to get the best rates on premiums you can afford, just follow these steps for ideas:

 - Shop for insurers

-- Have experienced tickets or accidents
+- If you have experienced tickets or accidents

 - Know your location